md-zaman/kubernetes/notes-mm.md

 A.

 Q5.
-How many replicasets (henceforth shortform wll be used in this doc as rs)
+How many replicasets (henceforth shortform will be used in this doc as rs)
 A. kubectl get rs

 Q6.
 How many PODs exist on the system now?